fabriziotappero/electro-prj/README.md

-# electro-prj
+# electronic projects
-Bunch of electronics projects, pcb and embedded systems.
+Bunch of electronics projects, pcb designs and embedded systems.
+All done in *KiCad*.